Sparklytical/VivaldiAutoMod/README.md

 # Vivaldi Auto Mod

  - ### Mods collected from various places into one place.
- -  ### Automated Installation of Mods after installting the browser.
+ -  ### Automated Installation of Mods after installing the browser.

 ## Installing the mods